Generic Name: phenylephrine (FEN-il-EF-rin)

 Relieving congestion due to colds, flu, hay fever, and other allergies.
 It may also be used for other conditions as determined by your doctor.

-Phenylephrine tablets is a decongestant.
+Phenylephrine tablets are a decongestant.
 It works by reducing swelling and constricting blood vessels in the nasal passages, allowing you to breathe more easily.

 Do NOT use phenylephrine tablets if: